Skip to main content

 • The guides, all selected for their knowledge of the archipelago’s distinctive biology and ecology, which they share enthusiastically with guests onboard

-What to do in the Galapagos?
+What to do at Camila

 Explore volcanic remnants and rare plant life on Sombrero Chino Island.
 Visit the turquoise coves of Vicente Roca Point on Isabela and watch penguins at Tagus Cove.
-Get up close to hundreds of marine iguanas sunbathing on black lava rocks on Fernandina, before heading to Urbina Bay to sight turtles and rays.

 Explore Moreno’s beautiful rocky shoreline where rare blue herons are usually spotted, then journey to Santa Cruz to hike into the rugged highlands where giant tortoises roam free.
 Santa Fe Island is a volcanic uplift hosting a forest of Opuntia and Palo Santo, where endemic land iguanas are often hiding.